 This is where Customer Commons hosts first party terms individuals can proffer in dealing with sites and services.

-In summary form, it says “don’t track me off your site, and don’t let others track me on your site or anywhere else.”
-For readers wishing to help keep publishers alive it says, “just show me ads not based on tracking me.”
+In summary form, it tells sites, “don’t track me off your site, and don’t let others track me on your site or anywhere else.”
+For readers wishing to help keep ad-supported sites alive, it says, “just show me ads not based on tracking me.”
 The first publisher committed to accepting this term is Linux Journal, which it explains here.

 The larger purpose of this term is to bring the marketplace into compliance with the EU’s General Data Protection Regulation (GDPR) and other enlightened regulations.
 And we expect it will.